 Our second visit is to the Jardins d’Annevoie in the Haute-Meuse, a region of forests and rivers.
 Annevoie’s gardens combine the splendour and majesty of the French formal style with English romantic whimsy and Italian refinement.
 These 250-year-old water gardens comprise cascades and fountains, majestic hundred-year old trees, trimmed hornbeam lanes and false grottoes.

-From Annevoie we journey to the pretty, historic riverside town of Dinant, home of Adolphe Sax (inventor of the saxophone) and Joachim Patinir (the ‘inventor’ of landscape painting in Western Europe).
-There is time at leisure to explore the village, to visit the Collegiate Church of Our Lady or the Citadel, to walk across the Charles de Gaulle Bridge with its giant saxophone sculptures, or to visit the Adolphe Sax House Museum.
+From Annevoie we journey to the pretty, historic riverside town of Dinant, home of Adolphe Sax (inventor of the saxophone) and Renaissance landscape painter Joachim Patinir.
+There is time at leisure to explore the village, to visit the Collegiate Church of Our Lady and the Citadel, to walk across the Charles de Gaulle Bridge with its giant saxophone sculptures, or to visit the Adolphe Sax House Museum.

 From Dinant we travel east into the province of Luxembourg, the southernmost province of Wallonia.
 About 80% of this sparsely populated province is covered by the densely wooded Forest of Ardennes.
 (Overnight Durbuy) BLD